-In view of the rapid spread of COVID-19 across the world, Australia has put in place precautionary measures to reduce the risk of importation of COVID-19 into Australia.
+In view of the rapid spread of COVID-19 across the world, Australia has put in place precautionary measures to reduce the risk of importation of COVID-19.
 Before making a decision to move to Australia, it is important to keep up with the latest news on the travel restrictions to help you better plan your relocation.

 Entering Australia Borders

 - All non-Australian citizens and non-residents are not allowed entry to Australia

 - This does not include Australian citizens, immediate family members of Australian citizens and permanent residents including spouses, minor dependents, legal guardians, de facto partners and New Zealand citizens that usually reside in Australia (with subclass 444 visa or other permanent or provisional visa)